 7. Essential Fatty Acids or EFA: It helps build cells and absorbs nutrients.
 It regulates the nervous system and strengthens the cardiovascular system.
 EFA includes Omega-3 & Omega-6, which help lower cholesterol, and reduces inflammation.
 Chia seeds, flax seeds, salmon, spinach, and tofu are food sources high in EFAs.

 8. Protein: It is vital for building, maintaining, and repairing tissues in the body.
 Meat, legumes, beans, and nuts are some important sources of protein for the body.
+You can also whip up a quick fruit juice with all your favourite fruits to make it fun for the child to eat.

 9. Fiber: It helps with digestion and keeps sugar levels in control.
 Beans, legumes, whole fruits, and vegetables are rich sources of fiber.